wvwwvwwv/scalable-concurrent-containers/README.md

 ## HashMap

 [HashMap](#HashMap) is a concurrent hash map that is targeted at highly concurrent write-heavy workloads.
 It uses [EBR](#EBR) for its hash table memory management in order to implement non-blocking resizing and fine-granular locking without static data sharding; *it is not a lock-free data structure, and each access to a single key is serialized by a bucket-level mutex*.

+### Locking behavior

+#### Entry access

+Read/write access to an entry requires a single shared/exclusive lock on the bucket where the size of a bucket is fixed regardless of the size of the container.
+There are no container-level locks, therefore, the larger the container gets, the lower the chance that a bucket-level lock is contended becomes.

+#### Resize

+Resizing of the container is totally non-blocking and lock-free. _Resizing is analogous to pushing a new bucket array into a lock-free stack_.
+Each individual entry is relocated to the new bucket array on future access to the container, and the old bucket array gets dropped when it becomes empty.

 ### Examples